-Major source determinations are an integral part of managing the Air Quality Program at every AF installation, especially at minor source bases.
-Simply stating that an AF base (group of emissions units) is a; Major, Minor or Synthetic Minor source without having supporting documentation of how that determination was made leaves installations vulnerable to enforcement actions.
-Maintaining documentation of how a major source determination was accomplished is an often overlooked, but vital step to air quality compliance.
+Major source determinations are an integral part of managing the Air Quality Program at every AF installation, especially at minor source DAF installations.
+Simply stating that an DAF installation (group of emissions units) is a Major, Minor, or Synthetic Minor source without having supporting documentation of how that determination was made leaves installations vulnerable to enforcement actions.
+This is even more important at minor source DAF installations where the status is more likely to come into question, particularly in cases where permits are not required.
+If the documentation is inadequate, the determination will likely need to be repeated.